Oakland Mall: History

 In October 2019, Dick's Sporting Goods sold the Field & Stream to Sportsman's Warehouse.
 In 2020, Oakland Mall was acquired by CenterCal Properties, before being sold again in March 2022 to Mario Kiezi, who announced plans to renovate the mall.

+In 2024, McInerney Auto Center opened a shop in the former Sears Auto Center.

+In January 2025, Macy's announced that its store at Oakland Mall would close in the first quarter of 2025.
+The store closed on March 23, 2025.
+Later that year, Forever 21 closed its Oakland Mall location, as a result of the company going out of business.